What exactly are probiotic foods vs prebiotic foods?

 {Note this exception: IF your gut is extremely miserable, even probiotics might be more damaging to you.
 Read: Should I Take a Probiotic with SIBO?}

-But the prebiotics?
+And the prebiotics?
 They are full of fiber (I’ve already talked about fiber).
 They help feed your bacteria.
-And the problem with this is that YOU, miss Gutsy friend, have a gut filled with bacteria that, last time I checked, you probably don’t want to be feeding.
+The problem with this is that YOU, miss Gutsy friend, have a gut filled with bacteria that, last time I checked, you probably don’t want to be feeding.
 Yes?

 And Furthermore